Operators in Java

 4. Assignment Operators: Assignment Operators are used to assigning the value of an expression to a variable.

 5. Increment and decrement operators : Java has two useful operators and these are the Increment and decrement operators.

 + + and – –

-6. Conditional Operators : The character pair ?: is a ternary operator , it is used to construct conditional expressions that is called Conditional Operators.
+6. Conditional Operators: The character pair ?: is a ternary operator, it is used to construct conditional expressions that are called Conditional Operators.

-8. Bitwise Operators : Java has a distinction of supporting special operators that is known as Bitwise Operators.
-It is used to manipulate of data at values of bit level and also used for testing the bits or shifting them to the right or left.
+8. Bitwise Operators: Java has a distinction of supporting special operators that are known as Bitwise Operators.
+It is used to manipulate data at values of bit-level and also used for testing the bits or shifting them to the right or left.
 Bitwise Operators may not be applied to float or double data types.

 |^||bitwise exclusive OR|